 If vacuum cleaning rugs is too tiresome for you, you do have the option of washing floor mats and small rugs with your hands.
 Soak them in soapy warm water for a couple of hours and rinse under running water till it runs clean.
 They can also be put in the machine for real hassle-free wash.
 Opt for mats and rugs that are fit for machine wash.
 This might significantly curtail the choices available to you in terms of the best mats out there, but this is also the most convenient way of cleaning mats and small rugs.
 Dry them in soft natural light though.

 When Do You Need to Call Carpet Cleaning Professionals?

 When the carpet or rug in question is precious and valuable, or an heirloom even, it makes sense not to attempt to clean it of its stains ourselves.
 It is ultimately your call, but we are of the opinion that expensive Persian and Turkish rugs should be handled with utmost and expert care.
 Choose us for your carpet cleaning needs!

 The above suggestions will keep your rugs looking good and clean season after season.
 But you shouldn’t stop there.
 Just as it is good for our teeth to get a dental cleanup every year or so, regardless of regular brushing and rinsing with mouthwash, similarly it is great for carpets to receive a professional cleaning once every 12-18 months.
-That is the best way to get rid of deep-seated dirt, grime, and bacteria, and restore the carpet to pink condition.
+That is the best way to get rid of deep-seated dirt, grime, and bacteria, and restore the carpet to a pink condition.

-When you do decide to contact the professionals, look out for those accredited by Institute of Inspection Cleaning and Restoration Certification, Restoration Industry Association and the Carpet and Rug Institute.
-We are one of handful of specialists accredited by all three.
+When you do decide to contact the professionals, look out for those accredited by the Institute of Inspection Cleaning and Restoration Certification, Restoration Industry Association and the Carpet and Rug Institute.
+We are one of a handful of specialists accredited by all three.